phuesler/ain/readme.md

 specify `myloggingserver.com` -- to use a non-standard port, separate it from the hostname with a `:`, example `myloggingserver.com:5140`.
 The default is `localhost:514`.

-`protocol` allows you to specify what transport protocol to use to send log messages, the default is `udp`, however, you can specify `tcp` here for reliable log delivery over TCP.
+`protocol` allows you to specify what transport protocol to use to send log messages, the default is `tcp`, however, you can specify `udp` here for non-reliable log delivery over UDP.

 ## Logging